 Batik – DIY

 Batik printing using the traditional wax method can be found across South East Asia.
-At Kote Gede, you can try your hands at Batik, as we did.
+Here you can try your hands at Batik, as we did.

 Trace the design on a piece of cloth with was, and then dip it in the color before putting it in the hot water to remove the wax.

 Jamu is nothing but drinks made from various herbs and fruits.
-I tried the one with lime, honey & ginger – it was refreshing, especially after all the walking we did in Kota Gede.
+I tried the one with lime, honey & ginger – it was refreshing, especially after all the walking we did.

 As an Indian, we are familiar with most of the tastes, but some of the combinations were new.
 The lady explained the advantages of each of the drinks – like this cleans your skin, this cleans your stomach, this is good for digestion etc.